 Newport Cycle Speedway Club (Newport CSC)

-If you’ve already tried Cycle Speedway, or are interested in learning something new on a bike, visit the club’s website.
+If you’ve already tried Cycle Speedway, or are interested in learning a new style of riding, visit the club’s website.

 This Newport cycling club is for youth riders interested in velodrome riding in Newport.
-They have between 64 and 145 members (British Cycling Page – 64, club website – 145), and have sessions running on a Sunday at 09.00am and Monday at 10.00am at Wales’ National Velodrome in Newport.
+They have between 64 and 145 members (British Cycling Page – 64, club website – 145), and have drop in sessions on Saturdays from 9am until 12pm at the Newport Velodrome.

 Membership doesn’t require a British Cycling membership, and costs £10.00 for both adults (18+) and juniors (below 18), but be aware there is a £1.00 admin fee.
 Take a look at their website for more information.